Maumagnaguagno/Aorist/README.md

 Note that there are no delays in the code, as the TWI 400KHz for the DS3231 I2C waits a register change, and the MAX7219 can operate at 10MHz, faster than the hardware SPI.
 A **FAST** flag is used to select between bare metal and Arduino code, with the bare metal version using less than 600 bytes of Flash.
 The **SPI_HARD** can be enabled to make use of the faster SPI hardware, but requires specific pins.
-Software SPI is useful to keep all pins in the same side of an Arduino Nano.
+Software SPI is useful to keep all pins on the same side of an Arduino Nano.

 <img align=right src=Aorist.svg>